New business Person Start with

 • Commencement of Activities

-An individual or a group of individuals can apply for the registration of a Section 8 company if their purpose or goal is to promote science, commerce, education, art, sports, research, religion, charity, social welfare, environmental preservation, or similar objectives.
+An indiviThere is no minimum capital requirement.
+You can start with any amount as per your business needs.dual or a group of individuals can apply for the registration of a Section 8 company if their purpose or goal is to promote science, commerce, education, art, sports, research, religion, charity, social welfare, environmental preservation, or similar objectives.
 The government must be satisfied with the proposed objectives.